dbsid/moats_rac/README.md

 ## 6.0 Disclaimer
 ==============
 This software is supplied in good faith and is free for download, but any subsequent use is entirely at the end-users' risk.
-Adrian Billington/www.oracle-developer.net and Tanel Poder/www.e2sn.com do not accept any responsibility for problems arising as a result of using MOATS.
+Adrian Billington(www.oracle-developer.net), Tanel Poder(www.e2sn.com), Sidney Chen(www.dbsid.com) do not accept any responsibility for problems arising as a result of using MOATS.
 All users are strongly advised to read the installation and removal scripts prior to running them and test the application in an appropriate environment.

 ## 7.0 Acknowledgements
 ====================